cspang1/jcap/.github/ISSUE_TEMPLATE.md

 # JCAP Issue Guidelines

+These are the guidelines that should be followed when creating a new issue for JCAP.

 ## Title and Content

 The title and content of your issue should follow the same best practices as commit messages: the title should be short and to the most direct point, and the content should be an extended description containing any supporting information necessary.